 Perimenopause Can Be Brutal . . . and That's Normal

 No one told me that perimenopause could feel like dying (not the "mini-death" from the inability to bear children).
-That's the only way I can describe my experience.
+Because that's the only way to describe my experience.

 It would've been nice if someone had mentioned that a few unlucky women would get hit by a hormonal tornado that would bring their hectic lives to a screeching halt − and it could be anyone of us.
 There are no warning signs from one's medical history either ... it's a totally random occurrence that turns your world upside down, exactly like a tornado.